search

 1957

-Rome was the site of the signing of the Treaties of Rome, which established the European Economic Community (EEC).
-The EEC, precursor to the current European Union, aimed to create a common market and a customs union between its members, thus promoting European economic integration.
+Rome is the site of the signing of the Treaties of Rome, which establish the European Economic Community (EEC).
+The EEC, a precursor to the current European Union, aimed to create a common market and a customs union among its members, thus promoting European economic integration.

 1962-1965